If you’re looking for a coordinated toilet and basin suite, but aren’t sure where to begin, this expert buying guide is your perfect starting point.

 Close coupled toilet

-This is the most popular design of toilet, and comes in many styles.
+This is the most popular toilet design and comes in many styles.
 The cistern is mounted above the toilet bowl, but it is one complete unit.
 This means that all the pipes are concealed, giving the toilet a neat look.
 Close couple toilets are very easy to clean, as the exterior is streamlined rather than having to work around lots of piping.

 Back to wall toilet

 With this structure, the toilet bowl is separate from the cistern.
 The cistern in a back to wall toilet is then concealed either within a wall (creating a minimalist look, and saving space) or within a unit.
 The benefit of having a unit is that it creates an opportunity for additional storage space, as well as a handy shelf.
+It also provides a more contemporary, designer look.

 Wall hung toilet

-Hanging your toilet from the wall saves the most space in your bathroom, and creates a minimal, sleek look, ideal for a contemporary space.
+Hanging your toilet from the wall saves the most space in your bathroom and creates a minimal, sleek look, ideal for a contemporary space.
 Wall hung toilets also free up the floor space underneath to allow for easy cleaning.

 What different types of basin are available, and what’s right for me?